Edw590/Linear-30V-3A-DC-PSU/README.md

 To see the calculations for everything, check the `Calculations.docx` file.
 I'm writing everything there.

 ## Final notes and contributing
 It's being really cool to make this PSU.
-It's also taking me much time, because I'm not at home to solder anything on it, so I can only develop on LTspice and think if that matches what I think that would happen in practice (intuition (what I used to realize there would be a problem on the unregulated module comparator without some better mechanism than a simple op-amp) and the little experience I still have).
+It's also taking me much time, because I'm not at home to solder anything on it, so I can only develop on LTspice and think if that matches what I think that would happen in practice (intuition and the little experience I still have).

 Also, if any component files are missing, tell me and I'll provide them (I found a lot of devices on a ZIP and downloaded them all and I use any device that is comparable to the ones I have available).